HITLER NAMED GERMAN CHANCELLOR

 Berlin, Germany January 30, 1933

-At noon on this date in 1933 in Berlin, German president and World War I hero Paul von Hindenburg appointed Adolf Hitler, an Austrian now with German citizenship, Reichskanzler of the Weimar Republic, a parliamentary representative democracy that had replaced the imperial form of government in 1919.
-Hindenburg reversed his earlier opposition to Hitler as chancellor, believing that at this moment in time the appointment could possibly end the political divisiveness and economic crisis that menaced the nation.
+At noon on this date in 1933 in Berlin, German president and World War I hero Paul von Hindenburg appointed Adolf Hitler, an Austrian now with German citizenship, Reichskanzler of the postwar Weimar Republic, a parliamentary representative democracy of 65 million people that had replaced the imperial form of government in 1919 and exiled their kaiser, Wilhelm II, to the Netherlands.
+Hindenburg reversed his earlier opposition to Hitler as chancellor, believing that at this moment in time the appointment could possibly end the volatile political divisiveness, incompetence, and corruption as well as the economic crisis that menaced the young and fragile nation.

-The 85-year-old ex-General Field Marshal and the 43-year-old former decorated lance corporal in the Kaiser’s army had first met each other 16 months before, when the outspoken, unconventional, and dynamic Hitler emerged as a political force to reckon with as leader of the increasingly popular National Socialist German Workers’ (Nazi) Party.
-In fact, in November 1931 Hitler became a candidate to replace the venerable Hindenburg as Reich President in the 1932 national elections, the year during which the Nazi Party emerged as the largest party in the Reichstag.
+The 85-year-old ex-General Field Marshal and former head of the army and the 43‑year-old former decorated lance corporal in the Kaiser’s army had first met each other 16 months before, when the outspoken, unconventional, and dynamic Hitler had long ago emerged as the face of the increasingly popular National Socialist German Workers’ (Nazi) Party.
+In fact, in November 1931 Hitler became a candidate to replace the venerable Hindenburg as Reich President in the 1932 national elections, the year during which the ultranationalist Nazi Party emerged as the largest party in the Reichstag, although the National Socialists failed to win an outright majority.
 Forced into a runoff, Hindenburg decisively beat Hitler in the second round of voting on April 1, 1932.
+His election loss to the living legend be damned: The important thing was that the elections of 1932 had secured Hitler’s standing as a politician of national significance, which in turn helped him claw his way into a coalition government in which he would quickly emerge as top dog.

 When Hitler was sworn in as the democratically elected chancellor of Germany on January 30, 1933, he was not yet Germany’s Fuehrer (“leader”).
 The concept of Fuehrer had been around for decades in Germany, arising out of the German Youth Movement of the early twentieth century.
 But Hitler rode the concept right to the center of national power in 1933.
-Within months of his election (commonly referred to in Germany as Machtergreifung, meaning “seizure of power”), Hitler began building on parliamentary statutes he had persuaded the elderly and ailing Hindenburg to put in place.
+Within months of his election (commonly referred to in Germany as Machtergreifung, meaning “seizure of power”), Hitler began building on parliamentary statutes, notably the Reichstag Fire Decree, he had persuaded the elderly and ailing Hindenburg to put in place.
 He silenced the independent judiciary and the free press (the Nazis labeled the latter Die Luegenpresse, “The Lying Press”) and banned all political parties except his own.
 Wielding the power of expanded state police agencies, he created a dictatorship in all but name.
 After Hindenburg’s death on August 2, 1934, Hitler consolidated the duties of president and chancellor, becoming Germany’s Fuehrer at the head of the Third Reich.
 (The Weimar Republic nominally existed until 1945 because the Nazis never formally repealed the Weimar constitution.)
-For the next 11 years, Hitler loosed a regime of serial violence, terror, misery, and genocide on Germany and half the world unparalleled in the twentieth century.
+For the next 11 years, Hitler loosed a regime of serial violence and revenge, terror, misery, race hate, and genocide on Germany and half the world unparalleled in the twentieth century.

 Sir Ian Kershaw is my go-to historian for almost all things related to the Third Reich and Adolf Hitler.
 His two-volume biography (subtitled 1889–1936: Hubris and 1936–1945: Nemesis) meticulously detailed the man and the nation he led to perdition.
 For people who suspect that 1,500 pages require too much armchair time (it did me), I suggest reading Kershaw’s abridged version, Hitler, A Biography, at 1,000 pages or Peter Langerich’s 2019 version, at 965 pages, Hitler, A Biography.
 The best short biography of Hitler, at 190 pages, is by another British historian, A. N. Wilson.
 I found his biography Hitler dead on in explaining the essentials of what made Hitler, Hitler.
 American historian R.H.S.
 Stolfi’s 2011 biography, Hitler: Beyond Evil and Tyranny, at just over 500 pages, focuses the spotlight more on the dictator’s personality and less on his evil actions.
 In Volker Ullrich’s two-volume study, Hitler: Ascent, 1889-1939 and Hitler: Downfall 1939-1945, this German historian and journalist likewise focuses on Hitler’s personality traits that made him so attractive to Germans and explains how Hitler used his considerable talent as an organizer, orator, actor, and politician as well as his cold-blooded ruthlessness to claw his way to power and stay there until his suicide in 1945.
 You may wish to read an older biography of Hitler, titled Hitler, by Joachim Fest, who actually lived through the Nazi years and served in the German Wehrmacht before being captured by the Americans.
 Fest’s probing study offers the perspective of another German historian on a demagogue who traumatized his country and the rest of Europe using state-sponsored intimidation, war, and genocide.—Norm Haskett